lenses/lenses-freeform/components/lens-input-paste/README.md

 lens-input-paste
 ================

+Copy any html table or list and paste it inside the text box.
+It returns JSON for table/list data.

-See the [component page](http://sepans.github.io/lens-input-paste) for more information.
+See the [component page](http://lenses.github.io/lens-input-paste) for more information.

-## Getting Started

-We've put together a [guide for lens-input-paste](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.